All you need to know about applying for the Business Interruption Loan Scheme (CBILS)

 - Have a borrowing proposal which, were it not for the COVID-19 pandemic, would be considered viable by the lender, and for which the lender believes the provision of finance will enable the business to trade out of any short-to-medium term difficulty.

 Please note that receipt of de minimis state aid does not impact eligibility.

 How long will it take to obtain a loan?

 Each accredited lender has its own loan application process and criteria.

-Lenders are aware that small business need to access funding as quickly as possible and the CBILS is a commercial opportunity for them to deploy capital and generate a return – otherwise they wouldn’t entertain it.
+Lenders are aware that small businesses need to access funding as quickly as possible and the CBILS is a commercial opportunity for them to deploy capital and generate a return – otherwise, they wouldn’t entertain it.